 Welcome from the Chair of Governors

 On September 1st 2016 we became an academy and part of a Multi-Academy Trust based in Thorpe Bay and Shoebury.
-This has further eased the transition to secondary school, and we look forward to the benefits of sharing resources and expertise that will follow.
+This has further eased the transition to secondary school, given benefit such as sharing resources and good practice.

 We run Little Pirates, a successful Breakfast Club, After-School Club and Holiday Club, which are beneficial to both children and parents.

-We have a strong PA, which not only raises money, but also makes sure children are supported at events such as providing gifts and cards for Mothers’ Day.
+We have a strong PA, which not only raises money, but also makes sure children are supported at events such as providing gifts and cards for Mothers’ Day and Father’s Day.

-The governors are delighted with the accelerated progress that has been made in the past year thanks to the team of dedicated staff led by a strong Senior Leadership team.
+The governors are delighted with the accelerated achievement and progress that has been made in the past four years thanks to the team of dedicated staff led by a strong Senior Leadership team.

 We would love you to come and see us, I am sure you won’t be disappointed.